 Be on the lookout for third party billing charges.
 More often than not, those are fees for unwanted services that you didn’t order.

 Possible Combined Savings From Above 5 (5-9) Telecom Cost Reduction Strategies: The same small business could save another $35 per month by replacing their deluxe cable internet package with a no-frills internet connection added to their existing phone service ($10 to bundle, $10 for more basic internet service and $15 in bill processing).

 More and more employees are utilizing cell phones and email, subsequently reducing the number of long-distance minutes their company bills each month.
-With Voice over IP, long-distance rates have dropped precipitously.
+One benefit of Voice over IP is dropping long-distance rates precipitously.

 Paying for a bundle of long-distance minutes might have made sense a few years ago but not anymore.
 Check your bills to see if you’re paying for a bundle of long-distance minutes.
 If you are, compare the amount of bundled minutes to the number of minutes you actually use.
 Most likely, it would be more economical to pay for long-distance minutes individually.